KaisenAmin/c_std/database/README.md

 - `PostgresResult* postgres_get_table_indexes(Postgres* pg, const char* tableName)`: this function retrieve the indexes of a given table.
 This function will help you understand the indexing strategy used in the table, which is important for optimizing query performance.
 - `PostgresResult* postgres_get_table_size(Postgres* pg, const char* tableName)`: this function will help you understand the storage footprint of a table, which is useful for database maintenance and optimization.
 - `int postgres_get_table_index_count(Postgres* pg, const char* tableName)`: This function will help you understand the indexing strategy used in the table, which is crucial for query performance optimization.
+- `PostgresResult* postgres_get_column_details(Postgres* pg, const char* tableName)`: This function will be similar to postgres_get_table_schema, but it will return more detailed information, including whether the column allows NULL values and the default value for the column if any.
+- `const char* postgres_get_value(PostgresResult* pgRes, int row, int col)`: This function will provide a more convenient way to get values from the PostgresResult structure.
+- `PostgresResult* postgres_get_table_constraints(Postgres* pg, const char* tableName)`: This function retrieves all the constraints (PRIMARY KEY, FOREIGN KEY, UNIQUE, CHECK) of a given table.
+This function can be very useful for understanding the structure and constraints of a table.
+- `int postgres_num_tuples(PostgresResult* pgRes)`: this function retrieve number of tuples (row) in a PostgresResult object.
+- `int postgres_num_fields(PostgresResult* pgRes)`: this function retrieve number of fields (columns) in a PostgresResult object.
+- `int postgres_backend_pid(Postgres* pg)`: this function retrieves the backend process ID.
+- `int postgres_command_tuples(PostgresResult* pgRes)`: this functionwill return the number of rows affected by the most recent command executed.

 ## Examples

 Several examples are provided to demonstrate the usage of the PostgreSQL library in various scenarios, including creating tables and handling query results and etc ...